-- The angle between a tangent to a spiral
+- In the case of a spiral galaxy, the pitch angle is the angle between a tangent to a spiral

 arm in a spiral galaxy and the perpendicular to the direction of

 the galactic center; it gives a measure of how tightly the spiral arms

 of a galaxy are wound.